A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

-\paragraph{Composite weakly convex problems} The $\ell_{1}$-norm regularizer promotes sparsity in the solution but also introduces bias, as it penalizes large coefficients in a linear manner.
-To mitigate this bias, weakly convex regularizers are often employed in place of the $\ell_{1}$-norm.
-These regularizers become (almost) constant for large coefficients.
-Typical examples include the Minimax Concave Penalty (MCP)~\cite{Z10} and the Smoothly Clipped Absolute Deviation (SCAD)~\cite{FL01}: [3]{\operatorname{MCP}\!\left(#1;#2,#3\right)}
+The $\ell_1$-norm regularizer promotes sparsity in the solution but also introduces bias because it penalizes large coefficients linearly.
+To mitigate this bias, weakly convex regularizers are often used in place of the $\ell_1$-norm.
+Such regularizers often become constant or nearly constant for large coefficients.
+Typical examples include the Minimax Concave Penalty (MCP)~\cite{Z10} and the Smoothly Clipped Absolute Deviation (SCAD)~\cite{FL01}: